h3rald/min/site/contents/learn-operators.md

      (dup *) "square" define

-Besides symbols, min provides a set of predefined _sigils_ for commonly-used symbols.
+Besides symbols, min provides a set of predefined _sigils_ as abbreviations for for commonly-used symbols.
 For example, the previous definition could be rewritten as follows using sigils:

      (dup *) :square